OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/scaling.rst

 Scenarios: computing total derivatives with ScipyKrylov
 -------------------------------------------------------

-This sqeuence shows computation of derivatives with a Krylov iterative solver rather than a direct solver.
+This sequence shows computation of derivatives with a Krylov iterative solver rather than a direct solver.
 Aside from the additional looping, the main difference is that unit conversion of the derivatives are also handled by unscaling the linear inputs vector when it is passed rather than being baked in to the assembled jacobian.

 .. figure:: sequence_diagrams/scaling_compute_totals_gmres.png
    :align: center
    :width: 100%
-   :alt: Sequence diagrams for scaling during copute_totals with ScipyKrylov
+   :alt: Sequence diagrams for scaling during compute_totals with ScipyKrylov